Co-author: Michelle Norton

 Don’t forget that KiwiSaver money is not “deducted” from your pay – it is merely set aside.
 Forced saving can feel annoying now but, further down the line, you’ll definitely appreciate having that money.
 Also, remember that your employer makes contributions to your KiwiSaver in addition to the money you contribute from your salary.

 “Shares are risky; I don’t want to lose my savings.”

-With the current volatility in share markets around the world (to say the least), including the aftermath of Brexit, many KiwiSavers fear losing big money from their KiwiSaver accounts.
+With ongoing international uncertainty in economic markets, many KiwiSavers fear losing big money from their KiwiSaver accounts.
 Shares always have their ups and downs, and it’s often a matter of holding onto them (and avoiding the temptation to sell out) during periods of downturn.
 The market generally tends to rebound again.

 KiwiSaver fund managers know about these market tendencies, so they know when to sell and when to buy different shares; that’s one of the benefits of KiwiSaver.
 They also know how to best diversify the risk of your share portfolio – that is, not having all of the money (eggs) from your KiwiSaver in one stock (basket).
 They know how to spread the risk and the returns across a range of different shares and assets.